gchure/phd/src/chapter_01/section_02_molecular_adaptation.md

 gene expression as the level of gene expression in the presence of a transcriptional repressor relative to the level of expression when the repressor is absent from the system.
-Therefore, the value of the fold-change is restricted from 0 to 1, representing high and low levels of regulation respectively.
+Therefore, the value of the fold-change is restricted from 0 to 1, corresponding to high and low levels of regulation respectively.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This model, which is explored in depth in Chapter 2, is defined by a minimal